-Start the server manually (call directly the executable you located above), with the following additional parameters, to trigger an update of all module data and views in the database, based on the new source files (include your usual startup parameters, if any, and replace DB_NAME with the name of the OpenERP database you wish to update):openerp-server.py -d DB_NAME -u all
+From a Command-Line Prompt, start the server executable manually (call directly the executable you located above), with the following parameters, to trigger an update of all module data and views in the database, based on the new source files (include your usual startup parameters, if any, and replace DB_NAME with the name of the OpenERP database you wish to update):openerp-server.exe -d DB_NAME -u all

-Let the server complete its startup (watch the log for the final message that says OpenERP server is running, waiting for connections or wait until you can connect to that database with a GTK client), then stop the server with CTRL-C and repeat previous step for each database on this OpenERP installation (any database not updated will use the latest business logic but might have errors or missing improvements in the views until you update it using this procedure)
+Let the server complete its startup (watch the log file for the final message that says OpenERP server is running, waiting for connections or wait until you can connect to that database with a GTK client), then stop the server using the CTRL-C key combination and repeat previous step for each database on this OpenERP installation (any database not updated will use the latest business logic but might have errors or missing improvements in the views until you update it using this procedure)

 Start the Web Server if present.